BakalaBoi/LeetCodePythonNotebooks/README.md

 '# LeetCodePythonNotebooks

-Going to work on python jupyter notebooks on Leetcode, in order of questions as numbered on website.
+Going to work on python jupyter notebooks on Leetcode (in order of questions as numbered on website).